judyssister/globalH5N1_2021/README.md

 - Appendix file 8: Time-scaled MCC tree of the NS gene sequences.
 - Appendix file 9: Summary of sequences used in each tree of Appendix file 1-8.

+### 02_RAxML_tree
+- The maximum likelihood trees were estimated by Dr. Jing Yang.
+- Appendix Figure 1 Phylogenetic tree of global H5 HA gene.
+The HA sequences generated in this study are labelled by green solid circle.
+The clade references are labelled by blue asterisks.
+The leftmost bars label different clades.
+The unit of scale bar is the number of mutations per site.

+- Appendix Figure 2 Phylogenetic tree of NA gene of global H5N1.
+The NA sequences generated in this study are labelled by green solid circle.
+The other NA genes identified from mainland China are labelled by blue asterisks.
+The leftmost bars label different clades.
+The unit of scale bar is the number of mutations per site.